korver206/Roblox-Islands/README.md

 - Use "Scan All for Remotes" to find remote events in the game
 - Use "Scan for Coins" to identify coin locations

+## How It Works

+1. **First Run**: When you first click "Duplicate Item" or "Add Coins", the script searches for the appropriate remote events
+2. **Caching**: Once found, the script caches these events for faster subsequent use
+3. **Scanning**: If you're having trouble, use the "Scan All for Remotes" button to see all available events
+4. **Fallback**: If no remote events are found, the script will attempt direct value modification

 ## Troubleshooting

 If the script says "No server event found":